 Extended Warranties: Purchase a Café extended warranty and learn about special discounts that are available while your warranty is still in effect.
-You can purchase it online anytime at cafeappliances.com/extended-warranty
+You can purchase it online anytime at cafeappliances.com/extended-warranty of the original purchase

 Café Service will still be there after your warranty expires.